cockroachlabs/open-sourced-interview-process/README.md

 **Why are we open sourcing the interview process?**

-- **To help canddiates feel prepared:** If you spend the time to research Cockroach Labs and our interview process, we will be thrilled.
+- **To help candidates feel prepared:** If you spend the time to research Cockroach Labs and our interview process, we will be thrilled.
 We think that if candidates spend the time to prepare for engaging discussions with the team, they will be ready to do the same when they join the team!

 - **To usher in a new standard of interviewing and transparency:** We want to encourage founders, recruiters, and everyone involved in the hiring process to think outside the box regarding the interview process.
 We want candidates to get a realistic preview of what’s to come in their role at Cockroach Labs by setting up relevant simulations and scenarios.
 We are always asking ourselves, “what else can we be doing to provide candidates with a process that is fair and inclusive?”